 Birmingham is a first-rate planning laboratory, and this degree programme will equip you with the necessary knowledge and skills to make a difference to how we live today and in the future.

-2014 National Student Survey "95% of students said that overall they were satisfied with the quality of our course"
+2016 National Student Survey "95% of students said that overall they were satisfied with the quality of our course and 100% said the course is intellectually stimulating"

 Urban and regional planning lies at the heart of the major challenges that face existing and future generations.
 Decisions that are taken today can have a major impact on what happens to our towns and cities in the future, so it is important that we get those decisions right.
 Only by having an in-depth understanding of the way our towns and cities work can we hope to make informed decisions about the future of the built environment.